skypilot-org/skypilot/llm/pixtral/README.md

-# Deploy Pixtral On Kubernetes or Your Own Cloud
+# Deploy Pixtral Privately On Your Kubernetes or Your Own Cloud